kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 ## 4. Querying Fuseki From Python with SPARQLWrapper

-You can also SPARQLWrapper to use your triplestore (Apache Zena Fuseki) in your code to query/manipulate your graph in your python code, especailly if you want to build apps that interact with your knowledge graph as an API.
+You can also SPARQLWrapper to use your triplestore (Apache Zena Fuseki) in your code to query/manipulate your graph in your python code, especially if you want to build apps that interact with your knowledge graph as an API.

 ### SPARQL to Fuseki via Python